 Creating a taxonomy is a process that involves several steps.
 To this end, we have created a step-by-step guide to get you started, shown below.

-However, planning the taxonomy is crucial to create content that users will easily recognize and be able to use with minimal effort.
-We have therefore created a checklist for planning taxonomy content that outlines some good practices to this end.
+Planning the taxonomy is crucial to create content that users will easily recognize and be able to use with minimal effort.
+The checklist for planning taxonomy content outlines some good practices.

 - Setting up a taxonomy